 In addition, our Bylaws permit stockholders to nominate candidates for director and present other business for consideration at our annual meeting of stockholders.
 To make a director nomination or present other business for consideration at the 2025 Annual Meeting, you must submit a timely notice in accordance with the procedures described in our Bylaws.
 To be timely, a stockholder's notice must be delivered to our Corporate Secretary at the principal executive offices of our Company no later than the close of business on the 90th day, and not earlier than the close of business on the 120th day, prior to the first anniversary of the preceding year's annual meeting.
 Therefore, to be presented at our 2025 Annual Meeting, such a nomination or other proposal of business must be delivered on or after February 6, 2025, but not later than March 8, 2025.
-In the event that the date of the 2025 Annual Meeting is advanced by more than 30 days, or delayed by more than 70 days, from the anniversary date of this year's Annual Meeting of Stockholders, to be timely, notice by the stockholder must be so delivered not earlier than the close of business on the 120th day prior to the first anniversary of the 2024 Annual Meeting and not later than the close of business on the 120th day prior to the first anniversary of the 2024 Annual Meeting and not later than the close of business on the 120th day prior to the first anniversary of the 2024 Annual Meeting and not later than the close of business on the 120th day prior to the first anniversary of the 2024 Annual Meeting or the tenth day following the day on which public announcement of the date of the 2025 Annual Meeting is first made.
+In the event that the date of the 2025 Annual Meeting is advanced by more than 30 days, or delayed by more than 70 days, from the anniversary date of this year's Annual Meeting of Stockholders, to be timely, notice by the stockholder must be so delivered not earlier than the close of business on the 120th day prior to the first anniversary of the 2024 Annual Meeting and not later than the close of business on the later of the 90th day prior to the first anniversary of the 2024 Annual Meeting or the tenth day following the day on which public announcement of the date of the 2025 Annual Meeting is first made.
 Any such nomination or other proposal of business will be considered timely only if it is otherwise in compliance with the requirements set forth in our Bylaws (including the information required by Rule 14a-19 under the Exchange Act).